 How to Protect Your Online Reputation

 Having a bad reputation in business is seldom a favorable thing.
 This can often result in dramatic losses of revenue and a loss of brand value.
 In today's online world, managing your business reputation is more difficult than ever.
 Information available online can severely damage your brand and reputation and is publicly available to everyone.

 More than 80% of consumers will research products and services online before committing to make a purchase or utilize the services offered.
 Therefore, it is imperative that businesses monitor and take affirmative action regarding their reputation as portrayed through various online sources.
 Damage to reputation can come from a variety of different channels including customer complaints, competitors seeking to gain an advantage and usually disgruntled ex-employees.
 There are several ways to negate the damage but the level of response provided in each situation must take into consideration how harmful the online content is and whether the sources of the negative content will stop after a single post or continue to attack the business' reputation.

-Handling complaints and poor reviews from unhappy customers to your reputation is often the most simple to remedy.
+Handling complaints and poor reviews from unhappy customers to your reputation are often the most simple to remedy.
 The efficient handling of these matters requires constant monitoring and early contact with a content poster.
 Often these content posters can be convinced to remove the negative reviews if they feel their complaint is appropriately handled.
 Offering a refund, replacement and apology can go a long way toward removing the negative review or, alternatively, updating the review with positive comments about your business.